-Copy the script hello.sh that submits the hello program.
+Copy the script hello.sh.
 One location is

-'''

-http://www.scs.fsu.edu/~burkardt/vt2/fsu_open_mp_2008/hello/hello.html

-'''
+http://people.sc.fsu.edu/~jburkardt/classes/acs2_2011/openmp/hello/hello.html

 Take a look at the script.
 There is almost nothing you have to change.
-The interesting features include
+The interesting features include:

-- something that controls the total time allowed; - an item that requests a number of nodes and processors

-- a statement that sets OMP_NUM_THREADS - a statement ./hello that actually runs the program;
+- something that controls the total time allowed; - an item that requests a number of nodes and processors; - a statement that sets OMP_NUM_THREADS; - a statement ./hello that actually runs the program;

-To run the hello program on the HPC system:
+To run the hello program on the FSU HPC system:

-- Use sftp to transfer your program and script to the HPC system.

-- Use ssh to login to the HPC system
+- The address of our HPC login node is sc.hpc.fsu.edu; - Use sftp to transfer your program and script to the HPC file system; - Use ssh to login to the HPC login node; - Compile your program, and then be sure to rename it hello; - Submit your script by typing msub hello.sh.

-- Issue the command source

-- Compile your program, rename it hello

-- Submit your script by typing msub hello.sh